CADEN HAYNOR / NEWS EDITOR

 CONNOR DUFFEY / ASST.
 NEWS EDITOR

 USD’s tribal liaison position is vacant as of Sept.
 2025.
-The former Tribal Liaison, Sahmie S. Wytewa, left the office, which is housed within the Center for Cultural Development.
+The former Tribal Liaison left the office, which is housed within the Center for Cultural Development.

 “Unfortunately, the person who would be able to answer these questions is out of the office for several weeks,” the Public Affairs representative stated.